ray-project/ray/doc/source/serve/architecture.md

 # Architecture

-This section should help you:
+In this section, we explore Serve's key architectural concepts and components.
+It will offer insight and overview into:

-- Get an overview of how each component in Serve works
+- the role of each component in Serve and how they work
-- Understand the different types of actors that make up a Serve instance
+- the different types of actors that make up a Serve application

 % Figure source: https://docs.google.com/drawings/d/1jSuBN5dkSj2s9-0eGzlU_ldsRa3TsswQUZM-cMQ29a0/edit?usp=sharing